jaarpa/columbus-cart/readme.md

 - [x] A regular user and a seller user can add, modify and delete products of his/her cart.
 - [x] The user cannot add more items to the cart than what is available.
-- [ ] The user cannot set the quantity of a product in the cart to 0 or less.
+- [x] The user cannot set the quantity of a product in the cart to 0 or less.
-If user attempts to do this the item is deleted from the cart.
-- [ ] A seller user can see a register of all the completed purchases of his/her products.
+- [x] A seller user can see a register of all the completed purchases of his/her products.

 #### Out of Scope